 Command: firewalld

 A firewall administration utility for Linux systems called command firewalld.
 It offers a dynamic firewall with functionality for networking zones.
 It is easy to use and provides a simple interface for managing firewall rules.
-The following command displays the current firewall configuration: firewall-cmd –list-allfirewalld
+The following command displays the current firewall configuration: firewall-cmd –list-all

 Command: tc

 The tc command is a traffic control utility that can manage firewall rules.
 It is a more sophisticated firewall that regulates network traffic.
-The following command displays the current tc firewall configuration: tc -s qdisc showtc
+The following command displays the current tc firewall configuration: tc -s qdisc show

 Command: iptables-persistent